brugal/q3vm/README.md

 * Function names, arguments, and local variables can be labeled in separate functions.dat file
 * Symbol names can be labeled using separate symbols.dat file
+* Symbol templates to identify types using a separate *templates.dat* file
 * Constants can be labeled in constants.dat
 * Comments can be added in comments.dat